xshthkr/deep-neural-net/README.md

 # Deep Neural Network

-A deep neural network implemented from scratch in Python.
+A fully connected neural network (MLP) implemented from scratch in Python.
 The only library used in the making of this neural net is **NumPy**.

 I trained this model over the MNIST dataset with:

 - Testing Accuracy: 98.5%
 - Training Accuracy: 99.4%

+and over the Fashion MNIST dataset with:

+- Testing Accuracy: 89.4%
+- Training Accuracy: 95.3%

 ## Architecture